sanity-io/visual-editor-react-native/README.md

 The project is a starting point for creating React Native apps (using Expo) which correctly load and are editable within Sanity's Visual Editor (via the Presentation plugin in Sanity studio).

-For more information on the implementation in this rep, visit the [Sanity docs on "Visual Editing with React Native and Expo"](https://sanity.io/docs/visual-editing/visual-editing-with-react-native-and-expo).
+For more information on the implementation in this rep, visit Sanity's ["Visual Editing with React Native" docs](https://sanity.io/docs/visual-editing/visual-editing-with-react-native).

 ## Dependencies/PreWork